molgenis/molgenis/docs/guide-authentication.md

 be modified by an administrator if required.
 Multiple mappings to the same user are allowed such that when a user signs in with e.g. either a Google and SURFconext account will be identified as the same MOLGENIS user.

+#### How the OpenID Connect user is mapped to a MOLGENIS User:
+1. The OpenID Connect user's claims are retrieved from the `userInfoUri` endpoint.
+1. Verify that the OpenID Connect user has an `email` claim
+2. If the OpenID Connect user has an `email_verified` claim, verify that, converted to boolean, it equals true
+3. Look for an OidcUserMapping where
+    - the `oidcClient` attribute equals the OidcClient's `registrationId` and
+    - the `oidcUsername` attribute equals the OpenID Connect user's `sub` claim
+4. If such a mapping is found, return the MOLGENIS User that this mapping refers to.
+5. Otherwise: Search the MOLGENIS User table for a user whose `Email` attribute equals the OpenID Connect user's `email` claim.
+6. If no such user exists: Create a new MOLGENIS User:
+    1. username equals `email` claim
+    2. random password
+    3. email address equals the `email` claim
+    4. active is true
+    5. First name equals the `given_name` claim
+    6. Last name equals the `family_name` claim
+7. Add an OidcUserMapping for the MOLGENIS User:
+    1. Label equals <clientRegistration's registrationId>:<`sub` claim>
+    2. OidcClient equals the oidcClient for the UserRequest
+    3. oidcUsername equals the `sub` claim
+    4. user equals the MOLGENIS User
+8. Return the MOLGENIS User

 ## Token-authentication
 When you use the REST API you have to authenticate using a token.
 There are 3 ways you can generate a token.
  * Create a token via the REST API v1 /login route (only available without two-factor authentication)